ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

 ## Ghost server environment variables

-There are a few environment variables you will have to declare in the Ghost server deployment that are better put together in one configuration file:
+There are a few environment variables you have to declare in the Ghost server deployment that are better put together in one configuration file:

 1. Create a new `env.properties` file under `configs`: